sbesson/plant-tissue/README.md

 ## Cell network

-A cell network can be representated as a collection of vertices, edges and cells.

 ![cell network](celldescription.svg)

+A 2D cell network can be created from a collection of vertices, edges and cells.

-Vertices are points in the 2D space and can be coded as an `nx2` array.
+Each vertex is a 2D point and a list of vertices can be created as a `nx2` array.

-Edges are nx4 arrays defined by several parameters:
+Each edge is a 2D arc with an optional age (lineage).
+A list of edges can be represented as a `nx4` array where each row is composed of the following element:

-- the first element is the index of the starting vertex
+-   the first element is the index of the starting vertex,
-- the second element is the index of the ending vertex
+-   the second element is the index of the ending vertex,
-- the third element is the oriented angle formed between the arc and the chord length joining the 2 vertices
+-   the third element is the oriented angle (in radians) formed between the arc and the chord length joining the 2 vertices.
+0 means a straight line,
-- the fourth element is an optional parameter that contains the age of the vertex.
+-   the fourth (optional) element is the age of the edge.

-Cells are implemented as arrays of cells.
-Each cell contain a vector with the indexes to the edges.
+Cells are directed cycles i.e. cyclic sequences of vertices and edges.
+A list of cells can be represented as a cell array where is cell contains of vector with the edge index.

 ## Example